Kenn3o3/Kenn3o3.github.io/_projects/fyp-navigator.md

 *Figure 3: Pipeline for collecting the VLN-Go2-Matterport dataset.*

-The VLN-Go2-Matterport dataset’s creation is a carefully designed process, utilizing Isaac Lab and the VLN-CE-Isaac benchmark dataset [cheng2025navilaleggedrobotvisionlanguageaction].
-Illustrated in Figure 3, this pipeline ensures high-quality, consistent data reflective of a quadruped robot’s navigation prowess:
+The VLN-Go2-Matterport dataset’s creation is a carefully designed process, utilizing Isaac Lab and the VLN-CE-Isaac benchmark dataset.
+Illustrated in Figure 3, this pipeline ensures high-quality, consistent data reflective of a quadruped robot’s navigation process:

 1. **PD Controller:**
    - A Proportional-Derivative (PD) controller acts as the expert navigator, choosing discrete actions to steer the Unitree Go2 along predefined expert paths.